Lou DeLone: Business Broker & Media Sales Consultant

-Print business is never easy.
-As the media landscape becomes increasingly fragmented, print and conventional media remain essential to building client brands.
+The print business is never easy.
+However, as the media landscape becomes increasingly fragmented, print and conventional media remain essential to building client brands.

-The competition and intensity of the publishing business demands that we pursue business from every possible client, prospect, agency, company, and individual.
+The competition and intensity of the publishing business demands that we pursue revenue from every possible client, prospect, agency, company, and individual.
 The Fractional Publisher program is specific to ad sales and works with your salespeople on an individual and team basis to meet these challenges with a hands on teaching, coaching and motivational approach.

 No other media offers the intrusiveness, level of engagement, and efficiency of print.
 Most print readers would not buy their magazines or newspapers without the advertising.
 This point of difference is unique and powerful.